we take pleasure in answering

 No, they will not.
 The space available for the front teeth does not increase as you grow.
 Generally, after the permanent molars erupt, the space available for the front teeth will decrease with age.

-6. Will my child need full braces if he/she has had early treatment?
+6. Will my child need full treatment if he/she has had early treatment?

-7. Is it too late to have braces if I am already an adult?
+7. Is it too late to have orthodontic treatment if I am already an adult?

 8. Can I have orthodontic treatment even though I have crowns, missing teeth or other complicating dental issues?